gnebbia/vimi/README.md

 # vimi

+THIS IS A WORK IN PROGRESS

 This project is an attempt at creating a simple vimscript interpreter.
+This is not something serious of course, but I found it joyful to use it to whip up some vimscript line and practice my vimscript-fu.
 Vimi is able to take as input a vimscript and execute it, and hence it makes vim more similar to any other full-fledged programming language.

+N.B.: Don't take this too seriously, vimscript is not naturally full-fledged as other programming languages such as perl, python, ruby, C and so son.

 ## Installation